kubernetes/k8s.io/infra/gcp/terraform/k8s-infra-gcp-gcve/docs/wireguard.md

 In order to use wireguard you must be enabled to use the "broadcom-451918" project, please reach out to [owners](../OWNERS) in case of need.

-It is also required to first setup things both on on your local machine and on the GCP side following the instruction below.
+It is also required to first setup things both on your local machine and on the GCP side following the instruction below.

 Install wireguard following one of the methods described in https://www.wireguard.com/install/.

+Note: On OSX to use the commandline tool, installation via `brew` is necessary.

 Generate a wireguard keypair using `wg`.